Skip to main content

 • get vaccinated to protect yourself from hepatitis A and B and HPV (if eligible).

 There are different ways of taking PrEP and your clinician will discuss which are suitable for you.
-There are four typical ways that PrEP is taken:

 • Daily PrEP: you take one pill every day.
 This is suitable for all who require PrEP.
+Daily Prep Guide

 • ‘On Demand’ PrEP (also called event-based dosing or ‘EBD’): you take a set amount of PrEP pills before and after a planned sexual event.
 This is only suitable for gay, bisexual men and trans women.
+PrEP On Demand Guide

 You can find out more about PrEP by visiting a sexual health clinic in Solent.
 For more online information, visit: